kdibben/about-me/README.md

 ## Recommened Resources
 For web development I think it is important to know HTML, CSS, and JavaScript.
 Here are a few resources that I recommend for learning these programming languages:
-- [W3Schools](https://www.w3schools.com/) - W3Schools is an online resource that contain many tutorials and examples to help you learn HTML, CSS, and JavsScript.
+- [W3Schools](https://www.w3schools.com/) - W3Schools is an online resource that contain many tutorials and examples to help you learn HTML, CSS, and JavaScript.
 - [Codecademy](https://www.codecademy.com/) - Codecademy offers courses in HTML, CSS, JavaScript, and many other programming languages.
 A lot of the courses are free and they also have a pro upgrade for more content and a path option.
 - [Udemy](https://www.udemy.com/courses/development/web-development/) - Udemy is a platform that offer tons of courses in many different things.
-There are a ton of courses for web development on there.
+There are many courses for web development on there.
 The courses do cost money but they always have huge sales going on.
 I am working through an iOS developent course on there right now and I am really enjoying it.
 - [freeCodeCamp](https://www.freecodecamp.org) - freeCodeCamp is another free resource to learn web development.
 - [PluralSight](https://www.pluralsight.com/) - Pluralsight is an online platform with courses in all areas of Computer Science.
 It also has learning paths and a skill IQ feature.
 I used it during my internship this summer to learn Xamarin.Forms and there is a lot of great courses on there.
-It is quite expensive but there is a lot of great content if you are willing to pay for it.
+It is quite expensive but there is a lot of useful content if you are able to pay for it.

 ## Contributers
 My name is Kelsie Dibben and I am a senior at Northwest Missouri State University.
 I am majoring in Computer Science.
 Below is a picture of my girlfriend Haley and I on a trip to Columbus, Ohio this summer.